larpen dames vrijgezellenfeest

 'A Larp (Live Action Role-Playing) or simply "live role-playing" is essentially a kind of improvisational stage without an audience; it involves building a character in (often) a fictional world and acting out this character including costume without a pre-written script.
 Most people who know larp from newspaper articles or TV will no doubt be most familiar with fantasy larps, which take place in worlds like those you see in the Lord of the Rings movies, but there are many genres that are all enthusiastically played by larpers.'

-Another definition comes from the general brochure for Malatië Adventures:
+Another definition comes from the general leaflet for Malatië Adventures (1998):

 'Larp is an improvisational play (without an audience) with a theme where getting absorbed in the story is central.
 You invent a role for yourself: a character with a background and your own character traits.
 Anything goes, as long as it fits the theme in which the adventure takes place.
 Then you react from your role to the situations that arise during the adventure.
 In order for everything to be fair and run smoothly, there are some rules of the game that everyone abides by.'